Enhancing Optomechanical Entanglement and Mechanical Squeezing by the Synergistic Effect of Quadratic Optomechanical Coupling and Coherent Feedback: Theoretical model

-where $\Omega_{m}=\omega_{m}-2g_{2}|\alpha_s|^{2}$ is the effective membrane frequency, and $\lambda=(g_{1}+2g_{2}q_{s})\alpha_{s}$ denote the effective COM coupling strength.
+where $\Omega_{m}=\omega_{m}+2g_{2}|\alpha_s|^{2}$ is the effective membrane frequency, and $\tilde{G}=(g_{1}+2g_{2}q_{s})\alpha_{s}$ denotes the effective COM coupling strength.
 Here $\alpha_{s}$ is assumed to be real by choosing a suitable phase reference for the cavity field.
+Note that the validity of this linearization procedure relies on the strong driving condition and the weak single-photon coupling regime $(g_1, g_2)/(\kappa_1+\kappa_2) \ll 1$, which enables that the steady-state mean values are much larger than the fluctuation terms, i.e., $|\alpha_{s}|\gg |\delta \hat{a}|$ and $|q_{s}|\gg|\delta \hat{q}|$.
+For our considered parameters, we have confirmed that the steady-state photon number $|\alpha_s|^2$ is approximately eight orders of magnitude larger than the mean values of the fluctuation correlations (e.g., $|\langle \delta \hat{a}^{\dagger} \delta \hat{a} \rangle|$ and $|\langle \delta \hat{a}^{\dagger} \delta \hat{q} \rangle|$).
+This result ensures that the contribution of the neglected higher-order terms in Eq.\,(\ref{eq:linQLEs}) is insufficient to influence the system's dynamics, which is consistent with the standard treatment in weak-coupling optomechanics~\cite{Nunnenkamp2011PRL}.
 As shown in Fig.\,\ref{Fig2}(a), the effective membrane frequency $\Omega_{m}$ is sensitive to the sign of QOC strength $g_{2}$, namely, $\Omega_{m}$ is enhanced for $g_{2}<0$ and is suppressed for $g_{2}>0$, implying that the membrane becomes either stiffer or softer depending on the sign of $g_{2}$.
-This tunability provides a useful tool for the manipulation of quantum effects in this system.
+This tunability of mechanical frequency provides a useful tool for the manipulation of the stability of COM system as discussed below.

 When coupling a coherent feedback loop to the COM setup, as depicted in Fig.\,\ref{Fig1}(b), the optical output field transmitted from the right-hand mirror can be sent back into the cavity through the left-hand mirror.
 By using the standard input-output relation, the output field is given by~\cite{Agarwal2013book}